-The allocation of funds to each expense item (goods, travel expense, personnel cost/honoraria, etc.) can be changed freely for up to 50% of total direct expense (up to three million yen if 50% of the total direct expense is no more than three million yen).
-Moreover, if it becomes evident that, due to initially unforeseeable factors, the expected research cannot be completed within the fiscal year, procedures can be taken to extend the research period and have funding carried over to the following fiscal year.
-(Funding carried over in fiscal 2020; 8,189 projects)
+The allocation of funds per expense item (goods, travel expense, personnel cost/honoraria, etc.) can be changed in line with research progress (up to 50% of the total direct expense [up to 3 million yen when 50% of the total direct expense is less than 3 million yen]).
+If it becomes clear that the planned research cannot be completed within the fiscal year due to unforeseeable factors, it is possible to extend the research period and to carry funding over to the next fiscal year (8.413 projects carried over their funding in fiscal 2021) by taking prescribed procedures.
+We also introduced a Multi-year Fund system (see page 19) in fiscal 2011. and an Adjustment Fund system (see page 20) in fiscal 2013.

-To enable research funds to be used even more flexibly in pace with the research progress, Multi-year Fund (page 19) and Adjustment Fund (page 20) systems were introduced in fiscal 2011 and 2013 respectively.

-Implementation of Self-Motivated Research Activities by Young Researchers Employed with KAKENHI Funds
+Implementation of Self-Motivated Research Activities by young researchers employed with KAKENHI

-In accordance with national government policies including the Integrated Innovation Strategy 2019 (Cabinet Decision, June 21, 2019) and the Comprehensive Package to Strengthen Research Capacity and Support Young Researchers (Council for Science, Technology and Innovation, January 23, 2020), to enable young researchers to pursue challenging research in a stable environment, from fiscal 2020 we have made it possible for young researchers employed using KAKENHI funds to undertake their own self-motivated research activities in line with the implementation policies of their research institutes.
+To enable young researchers to pursue challenging research in a stable environment, from fiscal 2020 we have made it possible for young researchers employed using KAKENHI funds to undertake their own self-motivated research activities in line with the implementation policies of their research institutes.